People

 Eleanor Shaw

-Eleanor Shaw is the project officer for ‘Sleeping well in the early modern world’ and looks after the project administration and organisation.
-She has previously worked in health and development roles, administering professional development and health projects with midwives and GPs around the globe.
-She is also a final year part time PhD student, finishing her PhD on the development of medical journals in the 20th century and how the kinds of communities that medical journals become impacts the research they fund, support, publish and publicise.
+Eleanor Shaw was the project officer for ‘Sleeping well in the early modern world’ and managed the administration and evaluation of the project including Sleeping Well at Ordsall Hall.
+She previously worked in health and development roles, administering professional development and health projects with midwives and GPs around the globe.
+She also completed her PhD on medical journals in the 20th century in 2025.

 Eleanor's publications